tienvhan/VR-Farming-Game/README.md

 # VR-Farming-Game
-A group project that we made in my 3rd year Virtual Reality course
+A group project that we made in my 3rd year Virtual Reality course using Unity and Maya